seunghk1206/VDC_API/README.md

-# nDecimalConverter_floatType
+# nNomialConverter_floatType
-> nDecimalConverter_floatType is my simple python project!
+> nNomialConverter_floatType is my simple python project!
 The goal of this project is to create a nomial converter that can convert even decimals to n nomial form.

 My product is close to a calculator.
 Even though the input is in a form of formula(e.x.
 10*8+1/8), it will calculate it and convert it to n- nomial.
 Be creful though...
 The n of the n nomial should be a positive integer bigger than 1.
 This game was made to test my basic python abilities, and application skills.
 If possible, please give me a feedback about this converter so that I can improve furtherly in the future.
 This is a Pv(Prototype version), and it is prone to lots of errors!
 Please understand!